 The Change the Mascot campaign is a civil rights and human rights effort asking the NFL to stop using the dictionary-defined racial slur as the name of the Washington football team.
-In the year since the campaign launched, Native American groups, athletes, sports icons, school boards, city councils, state legislators, media organizations, civil rights groups, religious leaders, Members of Congress and the President of the United States have all said it is time for the Washington team to make a change.
+Native American leaders and organizations, sports icons, school boards, city councils, state legislators, media organizations, civil rights groups, religious leaders, Members of Congress and the President of the United States have all said it is time for the Washington team to stop using a dictionary defined racial slur as its name.